 95001-05 PROCEDURE COMPLETION

-Meeting the inspection objectives defined in Section 95001-01 Section 95001-02 of this IPconstitute completion. ailure to satisfy inspection objective will normally result in a continued or a follow-up inspection under this IP
+Meeting all of the inspection objectives defined in Section 95001-01, as implemented in accordance with the requirements of Section 95001-02 of this IP, constitutes procedure completion.
+Failure to satisfy any inspection objective precludes completion of this procedure and will normally result in a continued or a follow-up inspection under this IP.
+See IMC 0305 for similar criteria regarding Action Matrix inputs.
+IMC 2515, Appendix B, provides additional information.
+Document supplemental inspection results using the governance contained in IMC 0611 Appendix C, “Documenting Supplemental Inspections” and IMC 0611, “Power Reactor Inspection Reports.”

 95001-06 REFERENCES